-Astrand & Rodahl, were among the first to publish extensive physiological adaptations in humans to interval training (1960).
-Today, the term interval training is interchangeable with HIIT (high intensity interval training), HIT (high intensity training) or intermittent work, all of which are terms used to describe what is essentially work performed where the work:rest ratio’s are altered.
-Interval training is used to develop maximal aerobic power where the variables manipulated are VMAX & TMAX (maximal aerobic velocity, & time during which maximal aerobic velocity can be maintained).
+The term interval training is interchangeable with HIIT (high intensity interval training) and HIT (high intensity training), both of which are terms used to describe what is essentially work performed where the work:rest ratio’s are used.
+Interval training is used to develop maximal aerobic power (or anaerobic power) where the variables manipulated are VMAX & TMAX (maximal aerobic velocity, & time during which maximal aerobic velocity can be maintained).

 Interval training v continuous training: do as much work in less time

 The primary findings from the preliminary studies on interval training were described by Astrand & Rodahl as follows:

 1. When a subject with a VO2max of 4.6L.min-1 exercised at 350W, they could maintain that work rate for 8min only.
 The VO2 requirement of 350W was supra-maximal.
 However, when the workload was halved i.e. exercising at 2.45L.min-1, the workload could be performed for 1 hour.
 Total VO2 during the hour was 145L.
 The key finding of this experiment is that sub-maximal VO2max intervals is sustainable for continuous periods.